davidgilson/Hexagonal-Power-Bank/README.md

 	So, here's a guide as a **THANK YOU** to everyone!

 	If you're wondering what the capacity of this unit is - well that depends on the type of cells you use!
-It's built for 21700 cells to get higher capacity cells, but I invite people to come and modify the design for 18650.
+It's built for 21700 cells because they can have higher capacity than 18650 (On a side note, I invite people to come and modify the design for 18650!).
 Anyway, in my build, I used 5Ah cells configured in 3S6P.
-When full charged, that's 12.6V with 30Ah, which comes to **378Wh of energy**.
+When fully charged, that's 12.6V with 30Ah, which comes to **378Wh of energy**.
 Some people prefer to quote the nominal voltage, but I'm more interested in knowing how much energy I have when it's fully charged!
 Anyway, if you want the nominal stats, it's 10.5 V, multiplied by 30Ah, gives 315Wh.
+I'm not aware of any 21700 cells that are greater than 5Ah, so this is probably the highest capacity this model is going to get.
+Please let me know if any higher capacity 21700s hit the market!

 1. ## Bill of Materials (BOM)
 	To the best of my recollection, here's what you need to reproduce my build.